philipBst/invoice-app/README.md

-# A simple invoice CRUD app
+# A simple invoicing CRUD app

 ## To start application